-Sun Willows Golf Course was designed by Robert Muir Graves, and is a public 18-hole, 72-par course worth playing.
+Sun Willows Golf Course was designed by Robert Muir Graves, and is a public 18-hole, 72-par course worth playing in 2535 N. 20th Avenue Pasco WA 99301.
 While there, stop by the clubhouse to visit the shop and restaurant.

+Looking for fun things to do in Tri-Cities?
 Work on your axe throwing skills and try something new at AXE KPR hacket range!
+It is an indoor urban axe throwing experience great for all ages!
 Close-toed shoes are required, and it’s for those ages 10 and up with a parent present.
 Their walk-in pricing is broken out into 10 throws for $10 or unlimited throws for 30 minutes for $25.
 Large groups should call ahead to reserve a time slot.

-If you find yourself in Pasco from June to September, you may have the opportunity to catch one of the Tri Cities Dust Devils’ baseball games.
-The Dust Devils are a minor league baseball team and farm team to the San Diego Padres.
+If you find yourself in Pasco from June to September, you may If you find yourself in Pasco from June to September, you may have the opportunity to catch one of the Tri Cities Dust Devils’ baseball games.
+The Tri-Cities Dust Devils is a feeder team for the Los Angeles Angels.
+They are a minor league baseball team and farm team of the San Diego Padres.
 The 2020 season was canceled.

 Shopping in Pasco

-Visit the Country Mercantile for fresh local foods, canned goods, gifts and more.
+Feeling hungry while exploring Pasco in Washington State?
+Visit the Country Mercantile for fresh local foods, canned goods, gifts, and more.
 In the fall they have a large pumpkin patch with other fun things to do for kids.